eric-s-raymond/aicodeguide/README.md

 that exposes a webapp.
 You'll have to create an [Anthropic API account](https://console.anthropic.com/) to get access to an API key, or use some LLM available in [OpenRouter](https://openrouter.ai/).

-- If you already know how to code and is a terminal maniac like me, check [aider](https://aider.chat/) and [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview).
+- If you already know how to code and are a terminal maniac like me, check [aider](https://aider.chat/) and [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview).
 For those you'll need to setup API keys for Anthropic Claude or for OpenRouter.

 > Suggestion: I really recommend creating an account in OpenRouter.
 It's really easy and you'll